 Near Allen Parkway and Dunlavy Street, Lost Lake will feature lush wetland gardens surrounding a restored pond that is situated near a visitor center housing restrooms and paddle craft rentals.

 This is also the location of The Dunlavy, the multi-purpose private event space under the development of Clark Cooper Concepts scheduled to open in Fall 2015.
-Clark Cooper Concepts will also provide park users Grab and Go counter service for breakfast and lunch, seven days a week.
+If you are interested in booking an event, please complete an inquiry form.

 Approximately 81 new parking spaces will be available at Lost Lake.